srImathE satakOpAya nama:

 When we say “something does not exist”, we first need to define that something and then only reject the existence of that thing.
-The fact that “something” is defined first, it cannot be made void.
-Simply saying something does not exist (without defining the entity) will not explain complete voidness. sarva sUnyavAdham (complete voidness) can never be established (If there is a proper word that will always indicate some entity.
+Due to the fact that “something” is defined first, it cannot be made void.
+Merely saying something does not exist (without defining the entity) will not explain complete voidness. sarva sUnyavAdham (complete voidness) can never be established (If there is a proper word that will always indicate some entity.
 It can never point to non-existing entity.
 For example if we say “there is no rabbit” – that means rabbit generally exists but it does not exist here at this place.
 Even if we create composite words like “rabbit-horn” (which is contradictory since there is no horn for rabbit) and say that does not exist, it will only prove that there is no connection between rabbit and horn – but both rabbit and horn exist separately.Thus, sarva sUnyavAdham can never be established).

 AzhwAr tells the sUnyavAdhi that you can neither prove voidness by accepting bhagavAn‘s existence nor by rejecting bhagavAn‘s existence.
 In either case, your desire (of establishing voidness) will not be fulfilled.
 I will take your word of “bhagavAn does not exist” and prove that bhagavAn exists.
 Generally, we explain the meaning of a word that indicates the presence or absence of an entity (i.e., when we say something exists, that means that entity exists in a particular place, time and form.
 Similarly when we say an entity does not exist, that means that entity does not exist in particular place, time and form).
 If we do not agree to this common platform of debate, you do not have the qualification to participate in the debate.